rin-11/rin-11/README.md

 </div>
 <hr>
 <p align="center>
-:sparkles:
-<a href="https://rin-eleven.com/">Head to my portfolio site to check out some of my completed projects"</a>
+<a href="https://rin-eleven.com/">Head to my portfolio site to check out some of my completed projects</a>
-:sparkles:
 </p>
 <hr>
 <div align='center'>